vladfi1/phillip/Readme.md

 ### Windows Notes

-The `--exe` will be the path to the `Binary\x64\Dolphin.exe` you unzipped.
+- The `--exe` will be the path to the `Binary\x64\Dolphin.exe` you unzipped.
 In general, the forward `/`s should be back `\`s for all paths, unless you are using MinGW, Cygwin, git bash, or some other unix shell emulator.
+- You may need to omit the `3` from commands like `python3` and `pip3`.
+- If not using Anaconda, you will likely need to modify your PATH so that python is visible to the command prompt.

-Because communication with dolphin is done over the local loopback interface, you will need to add the `--tcp 1` flag, and you may need to open port 5555 in your firewall.
+- Because communication with dolphin is done over the local loopback interface, you will need to add the `--tcp 1` flag.
+You may also need to open port 5555 in your firewall.

-You may need to omit the `3` from commands like `python3` and `pip3`.

 ## Train

 Training is controlled by `phillip/train.py`.
 See also `runner.py` and `launcher.py` for training massively in parallel on slurm clusters.
 Phillip has been trained at the [MGHPCC](http://www.mghpcc.org/).
-It is recommended to train with a custom dolphin from `https://github.com/vladfi1/dolphin` - the below commands will likely fail otherwise.
+It is recommended to train with a [custom dolphin](https://github.com/vladfi1/dolphin) which uses zmq to synchronize with the AI - the below commands will likely fail otherwise.

 Local training is also possible.
 First, edit `runner.py` with your desired training params (advanced).
 Then do: